Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 If the user is supposted to pay 4 LRC but is only able pay 3LRC, then beside charging the 3 LRC, the protocol will send (4-3)/4 * 0.5% of fillAmountS as a panelty to the miner/wallet or the burning address (0x0).

 This penalty implies that without using any LRC, the actual fee is 0.5% of fillAmountS, paid either to the miner/wallet or burned.

+### Suport AnyToken as fee

+If we want to support a order to pay WETH or any ERC20 token as fee, we can set up a Kyber style decentralized market maker or use Kyber directly, to buy WETH with LRC.
+Then the protocol will enforce all WETH fee to be sold to the market maker and pay all LRC to the miner/wallet.